thibmaek/awesome-raspberry-pi/README.md

 ### Visualization, Dashboards

+* [Crouton](http://crouton.mybluemix.net/crouton/gettingStarted) - A dashboard that taps into your IOT network, using only MQTT and JSON.
 * [d3-MQTT-Topic-Tree](https://github.com/hardillb/d3-MQTT-Topic-Tree) - A MQTT Topic Tree viewer using the d3 collapsable tree and MQTT over websockets
 * [node-red-dashboard](https://github.com/node-red/node-red-dashboard) - A dashboard UI for Node-RED.
 * [mqtt2highcharts](https://github.com/matbor/mqtt2highcharts) - plotting live numbered data from a subscribed mqtt topic using highcharts.